 Other parallels evoke Saddam’s cousins.
 In the novel, one of the conspiracies against the king involves a cousin who attempts to stab him in the back.
 Zabiba throws herself at the would-be assassin, leaving the king enough time to kill the assailant.
 This immediately brings to mind Saddam’s cousin Husayn Kamil, who fled to Jordan in 1995, together with his own brother, their wives (Saddam’s daughters), and other members of the family.
 Husayn Kamil not only divulged the secrets of Iraq’s non-conventional weapons program, but also began to groom himself, quite naively, as successor to Saddam.

-The association with Talfah is reinforced by another detail in the novel: the treacherous cousin acts in league with the king’s own wife.
+The treacherous cousin also evokes another one of Saddam’s own cousins, ‘Adnan Khayrallah Talfah, who served as defense minister during the Iraqi-Iranian war.
+Many observers regarded Talfah as a potential threat to Saddam—until his death in a mysterious helicopter crash.12 The association with Talfah is reinforced by another detail in the novel: the treacherous cousin acts in league with the king’s own wife.
 Saddam’s real-life wife, Sajida, was the sister of his cousin Talfah; Saddam and Sajida became estranged, in part because Sajida took her brother’s side in family quarrels.